mikaelhg/aws-test-conf-poc/README.md

 # POC of Spring Cloud AWS testing with mock AWS endpoints

+*(Since the origin of this POC, Spring Cloud AWS has developed its bootstrapping to remove the need for this.)*

 So, basically, when you create a Spring Cloud AWS application, and set up your unit tests, you'll need to turn off Spring Cloud AWS, and create a custom `@TestConfiguration` for your test AWS clients.
 That's because Spring Cloud AWS hooks into the Spring ApplicationContext